How Long Is Distilled White Vinegar Good For

 Once you have purchased the right type of distilled white vinegar, make sure it is stored in a cool, dry place away from direct sunlight.
 This will help ensure that it maintains its properties and effectiveness over time.
 Make sure that the container is tightly sealed so as not to allow any air or moisture in, which could potentially contaminate the vinegar and diminish its potency.

-See also What Is The Difference Distilled Water And Purified Water
+See also Is Ozarka Distilled Water Safe To Drink

 When Should You Discard Distilled White Vinegar?